Why Sparks Look Different When Grinding Various Metals

 Debunking Myths About Sparks Produced During Metalworking

-• Spark Color: Harder metals emit duller, redder sparks, while softer metals like mild steel generate brighter, whiter sparks.
+• Spark Color: Harder metals emit duller, redder sparks.
+Softer metals like mild steel generate brighter, whiter sparks.

-• Carbon Content: Higher carbon levels result in shorter sparks, as the energy removal during grinding is intensified.
+• Carbon Content: Higher carbon levels result in shorter sparks, because the energy release during grinding is more intense and concentrated.

-• Spark Forking: This phenomenon occurs due to pressure buildup from carbon dioxide, linked to uneven carbon distribution in the steel.
+• Spark Forking: This happens because of CO₂ pressure buildup linked to uneven carbon distribution in the steel.

 Frequently Asked Questions